developdaly/Fluent-Notes/README.md

 Doing cool custom performance timings in GA, but I took away to intentionally render the fast parts of a page first.

+## Developing Windows 8 Apps with HTML5 and Javascript
+By Doris Chen (Microsoft)

+Windows 8 desktop apps run on the same JS engine as IE10.

+Supports media queries.

+Windows Library for JS (WinJS) adds Windows 8 specific features to help connect to Windows APIs.
+Not required.

+Use local resources (not CDN). jQuery 1.9.x and below need a custom version.
+2.0 will support Windows 8.

+WinJS.xhr is the promise method to access services (custom methods are available as well).